A NSW Government website

 What we do

-Our Communicable Diseases Team works with doctors, laboratories, hospitals, child care centres, schools and directly with patients to follow up on notifications within Sydney Local Health District.
+Our Communicable Diseases Team works with doctors, laboratories, hospitals, child care centres, schools and directly with the public to follow up on notifications within Sydney Local Health District.
 These include single cases of high-priority diseases or outbreaks that may pose a public health risk.

 Visit NSW Health infectious diseases to find out more.